-- Your name>
+- <Your name>

-- Name of your residence>
+- <Name of your residence>

-- Your room number>
+- <Your room number>

-- Your residence's postal address>
+- <Your residence's postal address>

-- · Canberra ACT 2601
+Canberra ACT 2601

-- Australia
+Australia

 All mail, including parcels, registered or regular mail, is delivered to the residence.
 The items will be sorted into your allocated mailbox/pigeonhole.
-Larger items and parcels can be collected from the Front Office.
+Larger items and parcels can be collected from the Front Office, during office hours.
 The staff may request to see a form of photo ID and you will not be given any item not addressed to you.

-Food deliveries (uber, Hellofresh and equivalent) need to be collected immediately upon delivery.
-ANU and the accommodation staff take no responsibility for deliveries that are not received.
+Food deliveries (Uber, HelloFresh and equivalent) need to be collected immediately upon delivery.
+ANU and the accommodation staff take no responsibility for food deliveries that are not received.